- This event has passed.

 - 3:45-4 pm: Wrap-up and Closing

-Please use the form below to register by Monday, January 26 at noon.
-If you have any questions, please contact the Iowa Council of Foundations.
+Registration is closed.
+If you have any questions or for late registrations, please contact the Iowa Council of Foundations.
 Thanks to the generosity of our meeting sponsors, we are able to offer this membership meeting for free to all ICoF members, including board members of ICoF member organizations.

 This program is sponsored by the CUNA Mutual Group and the Iowa Credit Union Foundation.